rusticata/der-parser/README.md

   - The `Oid::iter` method now returns an `Option`. `Oid::iter_bigint` was added.
   - `Hash` is now derived for `Oid`.
+- Add method to extract raw tag from header
+  - `BerObjectHeader` now has a lifetime

 ### 3.0.3